 University College London (UCL) houses unique collections of art and artefacts.
-See a dress older than the pyramids at the Petrie Museum of Egyptian Archaeology, a jar of moles at the Grant Museum of Zoology, original Turner prints at the Art Museum and fossilised footprints up close in the Rock Room.
+See a dress older than the pyramids at the Petrie Museum of Egyptian Archaeology, a jar of moles at the Grant Museum of Zoology, prints by Rembrandt and Turner at the Art Museum and fossilised footprints up close in the Rock Room.

 183 Euston Road